Teriks/libasm_io/build-readme.txt

 The build system will auto detect your platform and build the library and examples appropriately for it.
 Supported platforms are:

-  Linux  (Ubuntu, Debian and CentOS Tested so far) Darwin (MacOS)
+  Linux  (Ubuntu, Debian and CentOS Tested so far) Windows (Ubuntu Linux Sub-System for Windows, on Windows 10) Darwin (MacOS)
   Cygwin (Windows)
   FreeBSD